-Norman Central library furthers the city’s “Norman Forward” citizen-initiated goals to fund and create quality of life projects for the community.
+Norman Public Library’s new central library furthers the city’s “Norman Forward” citizen-initiated goals to fund and create quality of life projects for the community.
 It serves as a new town hall with shared community spaces, conference rooms, a technology lab, a genealogy research workspace, and a multipurpose room that can accommodate a range of events.
 The new library provides highly flexible spaces for collaborative learning, new education models, digital literacy, and information sharing, including a makerspace.
 Sky and plinth design elements represent the intersection of Oklahoma’s iron rich topography and open sky of the prairie.
 The courtyard features a specially commissioned sculpture entitled “Unbound” created by London artist Paul Cocksedge.
-Seeking LEED-NC v.3 Silver certification, the project features a range of passive design strategies, including a visible stormwater management system with interpretive signage to educate visitors about the process, optimized daylighting and shading, and orientation of the building on the site to mitigate solar gain.
+Registered for LEED-NC v.3 Silver certification, the project features a range of passive design strategies, including a visible stormwater management system with interpretive signage to educate visitors about the process, optimized daylighting and shading, and orientation of the building on the site to mitigate solar gain.